 Any update to these lists can be found in the Catalog Addendum.
+For additional information contact the Nurse Administrator.

 CLINICAL REQUIREMENT

 Students enrolled in the Practical Nursing - IDL program is required to participate in the lab/clinical/practicum portions of the program.
 Off campus clinical/practicum rotations will be scheduled for each student during each applicable term.